These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 The Telephone Consumer Protection Act (TCPA) restricts the use of automated dialers for cold calling consumers without their consent.
 It applies to sales-, marketing-, and advertising-related recorded messages, as well as auto-dialed or pre-recorded voicemails and calls.

 TCPA is an American law to protect American customers.
-This means anyone from any country who is contacting an American business or person must be TCPA-compliant.
+This means that anyone from any country who contacts an American business or person must be TCPA-compliant.

 This is where power dialers are superior.
 They only connect to available agents.